one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ### Use with Docker Development Environment

      A sample SpringBoot application to set up fast local development with hot reload and debugger inside docker.
+     We will use Maven and Gradle as the build tools for our application.

 ## Outcome